balderdashy/sails-docs/reference/Models.InstanceMethods.md

 # .save()

 ### Purpose
-The `save` method updates the database with the parent instance's current values and returns the newly saved object.
+The `save` method updates your record in the database using the current attributes.
+It then returns the newly saved object in the callback.

 ### Overview
 #### Parameters